Commentary to the Declaration on Human Rights Defenders: an essential guide to the right to defend human rights

 The Commentary to the Declaration on human rights defenders is a key document aimed at supporting those who stand for human rights by increasing understanding of the UN Declaration on human rights defenders and awareness on the dangers they face.

-Despite the efforts to implement the Declaration, human rights defenders continue to face numerous violations.
-More than 12 years after its adoption, the Declaration on human rights defenders is an instrument that is not sufficiently known.
-This essential guide, the new ‘Commentary to the Declaration on human rights defenders’, is aimed at building on the efforts to raise awareness about the Declaration and the crucial role of human rights defenders.
-It will hopefully contribute to the development of a safer and more conducive environment for defenders to be able to carry out their work.
+Declaration on human rights defenders, human rights defenders continue to face numerous violations.
+More than 22 years after its adoption, the Declaration is an instrument that is not sufficiently known.
+The Commentary to the Declaration on human rights defenders, is aguide aimed at raising awareness about the Declaration and the crucial role of human rights defenders.
+It aims to contribute to the development of a safer and more conducive environment for defenders to be able to carry out their work.

-The ‘Commentary to the Declaration on human rights defenders’ is a 100-page downloadable document which maps out the rights provided for in the Declaration, based mostly on information received and reports produced by the two Special Rapporteurs on the situation of human rights defenders, Hina Jilani (2000-2008) and Margaret Sekaggya (since 2008), during the past eleven years.
+The Commentary is a 100-page downloadable document that maps out the rights provided for in the Declaration, based mostly on information received and reports produced by two Special Rapporteurs on the situation of human rights defenders, Hina Jilani (2000-2008) and Margaret Sekaggya (2008-2014)